srdone/life-history-of-ellen-precinda-moffatt-done/1-childhood/1-birth-and-moving-to-mexico.md

 #####Life Story of Ellen Precinda Moffett Done
-*As related to her daugher Olive Done Hall in 1960*
+*As related to her daughter Olive Done Hall in 1960*

 Though I never saw my maternal grandfather, I was born on his fifty-ninth birthday, May 14, 1883, in the little Mormon